Infrastructure Decentralized routing, discovery & storage

 Instead of relying on a central infrastructure, the Nodus network forms a self-organizing mesh of nodes that collectively maintain the routing and discovery layer used by DNA services such as DNA Connect and DNA Identity.

 No central servers.
 No single point of failure.
-Community-operated · Post-quantum secure
+Open infrastructure · Post-quantum secure

-The Nodus network operates using a two-tier architecture designed to separate core network operations from client access.
+The Nodus network operates using a three-tier architecture designed to separate core network operations, client access, and validation.

 Tier 1 — Nodus to Nodus